top of page

 With that said…

-2. Spend Company Money
+2. Spending Company Money Is A No-No!

 When you’re barely making enough to eat, you’re not thinking about not mixing what you pay yourself with what the business makes.
 But the moment you manage to separate things, disciplining yourself not to touch what the business makes becomes important.